pankaj-basnet/internship-projects--April-2025--Django-/250423--week-2--/task03/DJANGO/report/chatgpt.md

 Create posts and comments from admin

-Try editing and deleting to test CRUD
+Try ing and deleting to test CRUD

 Use list_display in admin for better visibility